The links on the table below lead to portable document files that can be viewed and printed on any computer with Adobe Acrobat Reader.

 Part of the "Physics Begins with an M" series.
 This is a QuickTime export from Keynote that has been Zipped.

 A nifty Keynote presentation of the M's.
 (Keynote is Apple's presentation software; PowerPoint is Microsoft's presentation software.)
 Trust me, neither Keynote nor PowerPoint are The Great Saviors of education.
 I recommend using them sparingly if at all.
 Better to teach!

-Temperature and the Gas Laws
+Universe: Temperature and the Gas Laws [Teachers

 This episode includes a discussion of kinetic theory, Charles' law, and Boyle's law.
 Excellent graphics (molecular dynamics simulator).
 Alternate forms accommodate students seated side-by-side.

 This is probably the best episode of Jearl Walker's Kinetic Karnival.
 In it, he dips his hand into molten lead, puts liquid nitrogen in his mouth, and walks over hot coals in his bare feet.
 He explains all theses (and other) feats in terms of The Leidenfrost Effect: the creation of a low-conduction vapor layer between objects with large temperature differences.
 Highly recommended!
 But do handle with care: there is one regrettable gaffe that I will leave to you on how best to handle.